org-trello/org-trello/README-dev.md

   - `<NAMESPACE-FILENAME>` is the filename without its path nor its extension.
 For example, `src/buffer.el` renders `buffer`
   - `<FUNCTION-NAME>` is an alphanumeric symbol with `-` as separator.
 For example, `orgtrello-api/add-board` is a public function which does create a request to add a board.
 - private functions are prefixed with `--`.
 For example, `orgtrello-api/--deal-with-optional-values` which is a private utility function to help in creating api request.
 - side-effecty (interacts with the world, e.g read from user, read/write from/to buffer, etc...) functions are suffixed with `!`.
-For example, `orgtrello-entity/back-to-card!` which does move the caret to the beginning of the card in the org buffer.
+For example, `orgtrello-entity-back-to-card` which does move the caret to the beginning of the card in the org buffer.
 - predicate functions are suffixed by `-p`.
 For example, `orgtrello-data/entity-card-p` which checks if the parameter entity is a card or not.

 For example: